MalcWarren22/blackfriday-architecture-lab/README.md

 ## Overview
 This project demonstrates how to design, automate, and observe a scalable cloud landing zone using **Azure + GitHub Actions + Bicep**.

-It began as part of the **Black Friday Architecture Challenge**, simulating a production-grade e-commerce environment expecting:
+It began as part of the **Black Friday Solution Architecture**, simulating a production-grade e-commerce environment expecting:
 - 500,000+ users in 24 hours
 - 10× spike in checkout requests
 - Real-time inventory updates